Dogville: Chapter SEVEN

-Chapter 7: "In which Grace leaves Dogville and sees daylight": Grace confides in Tom, who plans her escape.
-Vera retaliates for the spanking, while Martha exposes Chuck's assault.
-Vera smashes Grace's figurines, mocking her Stoic teachings.
-Tom arranges for trucker Ben to smuggle Grace out, but Ben rapes her and returns her to Dogville.
-Blamed for Tom's theft of his father's money, Grace is enslaved—chained, raped, and tormented by the town, including the children, who mock her suffering by ringing the church bells every time she is raped.
+Grace confides in Tom, who decides to plan her escape.
+Vera found out about the spanking, while Martha exposed Chuck's assault to Vera.
+Angered, Vera smashes Grace's figurines, mocking her Stoic teachings.
+Tom's plan is for trucker Ben to smuggle Grace out, and he has borrowed his father's money to pay Ben.
+Ben, instead, rapes Grace and returns her to Dogville.
+Blamed for Tom's theft of his father's money, Grace is enslaved, chained, raped, and tormented by the town, including the children, who mock her suffering by ringing the church bells every time she is raped.